osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 ..
 Attention::

    You may find that you need to downgrade blast.
-If so, first exit your ``ngs`` environment using ``conda deactivate``.
-Then create a new environment while simultaneously installing blast v2.2 and ``prokka``
+If so you can install it using

 .. code:: bash
-    conda create -n prokka blast=2.2 prokka
+    conda install blast=2.2

 Assessment of orthologue presence and absence